ARGENTINA

 Corpun file 21928

-A prisoner is whipped at an unknown location in Russia.
-UPDATE: I am now told this is a plet, not a knout, which apparently was abolished in 1845.
+A prisoner is whipped with a plet (not a knout, which was abolished in 1845).
+We know that the photographs were taken on Sakhalin Island in or before 1890, because it was in 1890 that the writer Anton Chekhov bought them there.
+Sakhalin was the main Russian convict prison at the time.
 The plet appears to have been somewhat akin to the cat-o'-nine-tails, but with only three tails.
-These are real photographs, said to date from 1890.
 The prisoner has been strapped to a bench and his trousers lowered so that the punishment can be administered to his bare seat.

 Corpun file 21787